uhasker/getting-things-done-in-next-js/src/chapter4/06-a-simple-client.md

 });
 ```

-Now you click the button, you will see that a task will be added.
+When you now click the button, you will see that a new task will be added.

 ### Adding a Delete Button